ghivert/sketch/sketch/README.md

 Because pure CSS generation is straightforward, `sketch_css` does not need a cache to generate correct CSS files.
-Instead, `sketch_css` ships with a CLI tool, able to read your Gleam styles files, and output corresponding your CSS automagically, while providing an abstraction layer written in Gleam, to make sure you're using the right classes!
+Instead, `sketch_css` ships with a CLI tool, able to read your Gleam styles files, and output corresponding CSS automagically, while providing an abstraction layer written in Gleam, to make sure you're using the right classes!
 It's an other way to leverage Sketch core and enjoy the styling in Gleam, while taking advantage of all the static CSS